 And make no mistake, customer financing is a growth strategy with tremendous potential upside for your business.

-Story of how customer financing works
+Story of how customer financing works with Camino Financial

-And second, Juan couldn’t afford to not receive the full payment at the point of purchase.
+And second, Juan couldn’t afford to receive the full payment at the point of purchase.
 Offering a flexible payment plan without being conveniently prepared would have negatively affected Juan’s cash flow, disrupting his ability to purchase parts and inventory that he needed to build the trucks for his customers.

 So what did Juan do?